 - 24% caused by electrical wiring and equipment

 - 11% caused by machinery and appliances

 Power lines, wiring, and electrical equipment together pose the greatest risk to all workers.
 A failure to communicate the state of a piece of equipment or wiring at a construction site is often the underlying cause of serious shock or burn injuries in these cases.

-If you were not warned by lockout or tagout that a machine or wire was live on a job site and suffered injury, speak to our New York electrical accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you were not warned by lockout or tagout that a machine or wire was live on a job site and suffered injury, speak to our New York electrical accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We have handled hundreds of similar cases for construction workers to get them the compensation they needed to recover and move on with their lives.
 For a free consultation about your case, call (212) 986-7353.